 Why study at the London School of Economics as an Indian Student?

 As an aspiring Indian student, why must you consider the London School of Economics?
 What benefits do you get from graduating from there?
-Let us take a look.
+There are many other great institutions you can aspire to get into as an Indian student, like Cornell, MIT or Oxford.
+Today we look at LSE.

 The school is able to maintain these world-class higher education standards as it stands true to its founding principle of the Fabien Society which is for the betterment of society.
 As a university dedicated to one domain, impacting the greatest level of global impact is what the university is working towards.